Survivor Series (2018): Background

-The event was held at the Staples Center in Los Angeles, California.
+The 32nd annual Survivor Series event was held at the Staples Center in Los Angeles, California.

-Survivor Series is an annual professional wrestling event produced every November by WWE since 1987, generally held the week of Thanksgiving.
-The second longest running pay-per-view (PPV) event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, referred to as the "Big Four".
+Survivor Series is an annual professional wrestling event, produced every November by WWE since 1987, generally held around Thanksgiving in the United States.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
+In what has become the second longest-running PPV event in history (behind WWE's WrestleMania), it is one of the promotion's original four PPVs, along with WrestleMania, SummerSlam, and Royal Rumble, referred to as the "Big Four".
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.
-Announced on November 16, 2017, the 2018 event, which was the 32nd event in the Survivor Series chronology, was scheduled to be held on November 18, 2018, at the Staples Center in Los Angeles, California.
-In addition to airing on traditional pay-per-view, the event was available to livestream on the WWE Network.
+Announced on November 16, 2017, the 32nd Survivor Series was scheduled to be held on November 18, 2018, at the Staples Center in Los Angeles, California.
 Tickets went on sale on March 16.

-Since WWE reintroduced the brand split in 2016, Survivor Series had centered around competition between wrestlers from Raw and SmackDown for brand supremacy.
-In addition to traditional Survivor Series matches between the two brands, the 2017 event began the theme of having the champions of the Raw brand facing their counterparts of the SmackDown brand in non-title matches.
+Since WWE reintroduced the brand split in 2016, Survivor Series became centered around competition between wrestlers from Raw and SmackDown for brand supremacy.
+In addition to traditional Survivor Series matches between the two brands, the 2017 event began the theme of having the champions of Raw facing their SmackDown counterparts in non-title matches.
 The 2018 event had Raw's Universal Champion against SmackDown's WWE Champion, Raw's Intercontinental Champion against SmackDown's United States Champion, and the Raw Tag Team Champions against the SmackDown Tag Team Champions.
-A match featuring the Raw Women's Champion against the SmackDown Women's Champion was planned, but called off due to the latter sustaining a legit injury just days prior to the event.
-The Raw Women's Champion was instead scheduled to face a former SmackDown Women's Champion.
+A match featuring the Raw Women's Champion against the SmackDown Women's Champion was planned, but called off due to the latter sustaining a legit injury just days prior to the event; the Raw Women's Champion was instead scheduled to face a former SmackDown Women's Champion.
 As the 205 Live brand's WWE Cruiserweight Championship was the only title of its kind in WWE, it was the only title defended on the show and the only non-interbrand match.
 This was also the only Survivor Series to include the 205 Live brand, and the first since the 2009 event to feature three brands.